 2) as a result of suppuration of an aseptic wound

-3) as a result of wound suppuration after PST
+3) as a result of wound suppuration after PSO

 4) statements 2 and 3 are true

-026. In the treatment of a purulent wound in the regeneration phase, it is indicated
+026. When treating a purulent wound in the regeneration phase, it is indicated

 2) antibiotics intramuscularly